-- The criteria for learning outcomes and evaluation that will be part of the challenge, - The planning of time and interactive elements, - The information necessary for the development of the challenge/problem, - The ways of coordinating the teaching team and ensuring communication between each teacher, e.g. weekly meetings, blogs, workbooks, etc, - The evaluation system, e.g. rubrics.
+- The Learning Outcomes and Evaluation Criteria that will form part of the challenge - The planning of time and interactive elements - The information necessary for the development of the challenge / problem. - The ways of coordinating the teaching team and ensuring communication between each teacher, e.g. weekly meetings, blogs, workbook etc. - The evaluation system, e.g. rubrics

-The learner guide will contain at least information on:
+The learner guide will contain at least information related to:

-- The goals to be achieved,

-- How the learners will be evaluated,

-- What has to be delivered by the learner (products to be made), and

-- What resources are available.
+- Information on the objectives to be achieved. - How the learners will be evaluated - What has to be delivered by the learner (products to be made). - What resources are available

-Next, the teachers are going to describe the work process or rather how to introduce each phase of the process that leads to the solution of the problem to the learners.
-As explained previously in the first chapter, the process should have nine phases.
-These nine phases will allow learners to achieve the technical and transversal learning outcomes accordingly to the specific qualification level.
-During this process, learners will work on skills or aspects such as searching for and management of information, problem-solving competencies, creativity, and above all, cooperative and collaborative teamwork.
-In other words, the problematic situation is a challenge that should be resolved through all nine steps of the process.
-This process doesn't depend on the time a learner has to spend to get through the nine steps: a process can last two hours, one month, or three months.
+Next the teachers are going to describe the work process or rather how to introduce to the learners each phase of the process that leads to the solution of the problem.
+As explained previously in Chapter 1, the process should have 9 phases.
+These 9 phases will allow learners to achieve the technical and transversal learning outcomes accordingly to the specific qualification level.
+During this process, learners will work on skills or aspects such as searching for information and management of information, problem solving competences, creativity and, above all, cooperative and collaborative teamwork.
+In other words, that means, the problematic situation is a challenge that should be resolved through all the 9 steps of the process.
+This process doesn't depend on the time a learner has to spend to get through the 9 steps: A process can last two hours, one month or three months.
 Your job as teachers will be to detail each phase of the process and above all to guide and support learners properly so that they will acquire the necessary skills.

 The learner must know what she or he has to do in each phase and which will be the support of the teaching team.
 But most importantly the learner must be aware of the importance of all the steps to be followed.